earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster02-plot-raster-histograms-r/view-hist2-1.png" title="histogram of DEM elevation values" alt="histogram of DEM elevation values" width="90%" />

-Alternatively, we can specify specific break points that we want `R` to use when it bins the data.
+Alternatively, you can specify specific break points that you want `R` to use when it bins the data.

 `breaks = c(1600, 1800, 2000, 2100)`